 Sustaining Small business through waste reduction

+With the help of a generous grant from LUSH, WasteCap will be providing a free waste reduction workshop to support small businesses in our area.
 By focusing on waste reduction issues, this program aims to to increase access and reduce existing cost barriers to sustainable operations education and resources to build a diverse, equitable movement for waste reduction across Milwaukee’s small business community; to improve the health of local communities by decreasing environmental pollution and reducing waste; and to raise community awareness of local waste reduction policy issues and efforts in the City of Milwaukee.

 Waste reduction benefits for small businesses